alice-ang/checkin/README.md

 - Divide the exercise into tasks based on the requirements
   - Functionality first, then styling
+- Make components reusable
-- Make components as reusable as possible
+- Follow Figma design as close as possible
+  - Font sizes, weight, style and padding etc

 #### Improvents